Trump: George Floyd Is ‘Looking Down’ and Celebrating ‘This Great Day’

 The U.S. unemployment rate unexpectedly dropped to 13.3 percent in May, according to government figures—however the rate for African-Americans rose to 16.8 percent, according to a report published Friday by the Bureau of Labor Statistics.
 The highest rate was for Latino workers, with 17.6 percent out of work.

-Despite this, Trump called it “a tremendous tribute to equality”—an apparent nod to both recent protests against police brutality and the return of millions of jobs that disappeared during the coronavirus pandemic.
+Despite this, Trump called it “a tremendous tribute to equality,” nodding at the return of millions of jobs that disappeared during the coronavirus pandemic before pivoting to the recent protests against police brutality.

 “Equal justice under the law must mean that every American receives equal treatment in every encounter with law enforcement regardless of race, color, gender, or creed.
 They have to receive fair treatment from law enforcement.
 They have to receive it.
-You also saw what happened last week.
+We all saw what happened last week.
 We can’t let that happen,” Trump said from the White House Rose Garden.

 “Hopefully, George is looking down right now and saying this is a great thing happening for our country.
-A great day for him, a great day for everybody.
-This is a great day for everybody.
-This is a great day in terms of equality."
+It’s a great day for him, a great day for everybody.
+It’s a great day for everybody.
+This is a great, great day in terms of equality."

 There were 2.5 million jobs gained in May, the biggest monthly increase ever.
 The president likened the unexpected return of jobs, while some of the country’s biggest states are still under partial lockdowns, to undergoing surgery with a healthy body.